We are here to support your program.

 Flag Categories:

 Green— Some applicants should be shared with the Mentor Engagement team through green flags.
 These are applicants who could be great assets to our iMentor network.
 When reviewing applications and during interviews, please consider if they might stand out in this way.
-There are six main categories for green flags are:
+The main categories for green flags are:

 When creating a green flag, please choose the appropriate category and include a full description for the Mentor Engagement team, who can begin any direct outreach once the applicant is RTBM.
 Green flags will appear in this report.
 If you're unsure if you should flag, feel free to Chatter the local recruitment lead on Salesforce.